gastonlucca/Gaston-Portfolio/README.md

 Key Features

-PLATFORMING​
+PLATFORMING​:

-View total accounts for my team/country in the 9-box view​ Customize the data view based on the info YOU wish to know.​ View performance by bFO Sales, Net orders, Digital Engagement etc… COVERAGE​
+View total accounts for my team/country in the 9-box view​ Customize the data view based on the info YOU wish to know.​ View performance by bFO Sales, Net orders, Digital Engagement etc…

+COVERAGE​:
 Am I covering my accounts as per their attractiveness​ …as per my plan?​
 …as per their revenue or potential revenue?​
-Are there customers engaging with Schneider that I’m unaware of?​ BENCHMARK​
+Are there customers engaging with Schneider that I’m unaware of?​

+BENCHMARK​:

 How am I performing on the official KPIs?​
 What is my country’s ranking?

-Target audience:
+Target audience: Sale manger by region /country
 Active Users: 500
+Patform: AWS + tableau

 > Note: WIP